5hv5hvnk/NoTouch/README.md

 4. Use backend saved model to find cosine similarity.
 ---
-Improvement required in encoder to make unique encodings of fingerprint
+Improvement required in encoder to make unique encodings of fingerprint --
+This project is a collaborative effort by @dgoel200113 @5hv5hvnk @rohanMatta101 @kartikg02